How to handle bears in the wild

 Common methods include talking loudly, singing, clapping, or using bear bells.
 It’s not foolproof—wind, water noise, or terrain can drown you out—but it’s a solid first line of defense.
 Human-related bear attacks are rare, and noise reduces the odds further by minimizing surprise.
 This is also good for helping keep coyotes and wolves away.

-The storage zone: Store all food, trash, and “smellables” (deodorant, toothpaste, etc.) in a bear-proof container or a locked vehicle, another 100 yards away from both your sleeping and cooking areas.
+- The storage zone: Use bear-proof containers (bear canisters) or a locked vehicle for all food and “smellables” like toothpaste, located another 100 yards away from both sleeping and cooking areas.

 Pro Tip: Don’t forget your “grey water.”
 If you’re in an RV, avoid dumping dishwater near your rig.
 The scent of food particles in the soil can act as a “landmine” that attracts a curious bear right to your doorstep days after you’ve left.